Retail trends in 2023Find out

 How do you gauge future retail trends?

 To get a better steer on what’s happening in the market, look to consumer insights.
-Changes in consumer behavior around how, where, and what people buy are a big indicator of wider shifts in the retail landscape.
+Changes in consumer behavior are a big indicator of wider shifts in the retail landscape.

 Report: Your 2023 commerce report Find out everything you need to know